MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ### To specify the allowed domain names for recipients exempt from the pop-up messages

-When you specify a domain name in an advanced client setting, users do not see the pop-up messages for recipients from the domain.
-You can specify multiple domains, with an advanced client setting for each one.
+When you specify a domain name in an advanced client setting, users do not see the pop-up messages for recipients that include the domain name in their email address.
+You can specify multiple domains, by creating an advanced client setting for each one.
 To display the pop-up messages only for recipients external to your organization, specify all the domain names that are used by your organization.

 For each domain to be exempt from displaying the pop-up messages, create the following advanced client setting with the following value: